fuul-protocol/protocol-contracts/docs/index.md

 ```

 _Deposits budget to pay for fees when rewarding NFTs.
-The currency is defined in the {FuulManager} contract.
+The currency is defined in the {FuulFactory} contract.

 Emits {FeeBudgetDeposit}.